Kingtomato-wy/FlexTix/README.md

 This project is licensed under the MIT License.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 📞 Support

-For support and questions:
-- Create an issue on GitHub
-- Check the documentation
-- Review smart contract code

 ---

 **⚠️ Disclaimer**: This is a testnet application.
 Do not use real ETH or deploy to mainnet without thorough testing and security audits.